-EXSC 513 Evaluation in Movement Studies and Exercise Science (3:3:0)
+EXSC 513 Evaluation in Exercise Science (3)

-Course content will include basic statistical techniques for analyzing and interpreting cognitive, psychomotor and affective variables in movement studies and exercise science.
+Course content will include basic statistical techniques for analyzing and interpreting cognitive, psychomotor and affective variables in exercise science.
 Use of these evaluative tools will be applied to the field of human movement.

-EXSC 520 Sports Medicine (3:3:0)
+EXSC 520 Sports Medicine (3)

 This course is a survey of topics included under the broad umbrella of sports medicine, representing both scientific and clinical branches of the field.
-Emphasis is placed on factors that can enhance performance, promote, and protect the welfare of participants in exercise, dance, recreational, and competitive sport.
+Emphasis is placed on factors which can enhance performance, promote, and protect the welfare of participants in exercise, dance, recreational, and competitive sport.

-EXSC 524 Advanced Biomechanics Laboratory Techniques (1:0:2)
+EXSC 524 Advanced Biomechanics Laboratory Techniques (1)